stefanthoss/stefandroid-blog/_posts/2025-04-21-ultimate-home-assistant-rpi.md

 (**) $60 for the RPi 5, $25 for the Waveshare PoE M.2 HAT+, $20 for a 128 GB 2230 NVMe SSD

-A Raspberry Pi 5 with a PoE/NVMe hat seemed like the best bang for the buck so I went with that setup.
+A Raspberry Pi 5 with a PoE/NVMe hat seemed like the best bang for the buck, so I went with that setup.

 ## Instructions

 Flash "Raspberry Pi OS Lite (64-bit)" using the Raspberry Pi Flasher to an SD card.
 We need the OS briefly to configure the NVMe boot order and flash HAOS to the SSD.

 Login to the RPi via SSH.
 First, check that the SSD got recognized using `lspci`.
-You're looking for a NVME device like
+You're looking for a NVMe device like

 ```
 0000:01:00.0 Non-Volatile memory controller: SK hynix Gold P31/PC711 NVMe Solid State Drive